 Now, in your blog editor, begin writing your post.
 When you want to embed the workbook, switch to HTML editing and press Ctrl+V to paste the embed code.

 Tip: Your blog editor might have a trick for switching to HTML editing.
 In general, use the long route for getting to the text editor.
 For example, in TypePad, go to Blogs, click the name of your blog, and then click Compose.
 In WordPress, go to your blog’s dashboard and click Posts > Add New.
 Also in WordPress, don’t worry that the embed code is an iframe.
-Ordinarily WordPress doesn’t allow iframes in posts, but they make an exception for iframes that host Office Online.
+Ordinarily, WordPress doesn’t allow iframes in posts, but it makes an exception for iframes that host Office Online.